 To comply with this requirement, whenever an officer responds to a complaint of a crime where there is a victim/witness and an offense report is taken, or an arrest warrant obtained, the officer will give that victim/witness the "Notification of Victim's/Witness' Rights" form.
-Officers must note on their log sheet whenever this form is given to a victim/witness.
+Officers must note in their narrative whenever this form is given to a victim/witness.